Room Rates, Meal Plan Costs, and Billing

 How do I request a single room?

-There are a limited number of single rooms available, and they do cost more ($350 extra per quarter).
+There are an extremely limited number of single rooms available for new students, and they do cost more ($350 extra per quarter).
 Singles are assigned on a first-come, first-served basis.
 If you are interested in a single, it is highly advised that you turn in your housing application as soon as possible.
 Most first-year students will be housed in double rooms with community bathrooms.

 How do I request a non-community/shared style bathroom?